What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Empirical evaluation

-Despite the fundamentally different internal splitting and stopping criteria, the original implementation of causal forests from package \pkg{grf} had very similar performance to our re-implementation mobcf from package \pkg{model4you}.
-Our results thus can be interpreted as a validation of the two reference implementations \textbf{grf} and \textbf{model4you}.
+\paragraph*{RQ 3.~mobcf vs. cf} Despite the fundamentally different internal splitting and stopping criteria, the original implementation of cf from package \pkg{grf} had very similar performance to our re-implementation mobcf from package \pkg{model4you} in Setup~A and B. In Setup~C with strong confounding, the mobcf approach performed slightly better than cf, while in Setup~D cf performed slightly better.